godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 **The Blood Augury Pact**
 Augments the Research Center.
 **The Faustian Pact**
+Your Company has penned a pact with

 Augments the Alchemitory.
 **The Hephaestian Pact**
-Your Company has made a pact with He
+Your Company has forged a pact with Hephaeston, the Umberwynd of the Forge:

-Augments the Grand Forge.
+"Swear to percuss the Burning Hammer; show the world your Blazing Anvil."

+Your Company's Grand Forge becomes the lava-fueled, ever-burning Conflagration Forge, which gives you access to new Projects.

 **The Ravensquall Pact**
-Your Company has made a pact with the Ravensquall, one of the Umberwynds:
+Your Company has whispered a pact with the Ravensquall, the Umberwynds:
-"Swear to sing the Hushed Whisper; show the world Silver Wings."
+"Swear to sing the Hushed Whisper; show the world your Silver Wings."

 As a result of this pact, Project Influence costs are decreased by 1 (times Tier Value), but Materials Production costs are increased by the same amount.
 ##### Oathbound Tenets